algolia/vue-instantsearch/docs/src/advanced/vue-router-url-sync.md

 });
 ```

-Note that the `qs` module is already used in InstantSearch, so this will not add to your bundle size.
+Note that the `qs` module is already used in InstantSearch, so this will not add to your bundle size, unless you use a different version.